 The Final Exam will be a comprehensive multiple-choice standardized exam published by the American Chemical Society (ACS).
-Study guides for the ACS exam ("General Chemistry - Official Study Guide") are available for sale in the lab stockroom and from the ACS web page.
-The schedule for the 1312 final exams is shown below.
+Study guides for the ACS exam ("General Chemistry - Official Study Guide") are available for sale from the ACS web page.
+The schedule for the 1311 final exams is shown below.
 The complete final exam schedule is also available on the ASU web page.